blab/zika-seq/pipelines/miseq-pipeline.md

 ## Data Sync

-Data from a completed MiSeq run will be transferred from the Genomics Core to the lab directory on rhino.
-Data is then transferred to `/fh/fast/bedford_t/zika-seq/data/` to a library specific directory.
+Data from a completed MiSeq run will be transferred from the Genomics Core to the lab directory on the FHCRC Rhino serve.
+We can then transfer data to `/fh/fast/bedford_t/zika-seq/data/` to a library specific directory.

-Data should also be copied onto the sequencing data external harddrive `Volumes/Meristem/data/<library>`
+Data should also be copied onto the sequencing data external hard drive `Volumes/Meristem/data/<library>`

+Note that if you make the directory you may need to update permissions to allow others to access the data.
+Check the permissions with `ls -lah` in the new library directory.
+If necessary, update permissions with `chmod 775` which allows the whole lab to have read/write/execute access.

 ## Bioinformatic pipeline

 Here we are using a slightly modified version of the [Andersen lab's bioinformatic pipeline](https://github.com/andersen-lab/zika-pipeline).

-Install the following (easiest install is with [Homebrew](http://brew.sh/))
+Install the following (easy installs via [Homebrew](http://brew.sh/))

     brew install samtools
     brew install trimmomatic